The Non-Orientable Topology of Condorcet's Paradox: Discussion and Conclusions

-The fundamental distinction between contradictory and valid preference cycles arose out of an existing argument that all contradictory preference cycles are logically equivalent and should therefore be identified to a single object (see Note \ref{note:one-and-the-same}).
-Topologically, the identification of preference cycles to a single object corresponded to the identification of subspaces in a topological model, with an orientation-reversing twist.
-The orientation-reversing twist accounts for the opposite direction that alternatives are lexicographically referenced in each of the two possible preference cycles, i.e., $1 \prec 2 \prec 3 \prec 1$ vs $3 \prec 2 \prec 1 \prec 3$.
-No such identification was required for valid preference cycles.
+The fundamental distinction between contradictory and valid preference cycles arose out of the argument that all contradictory preference cycles on three alternatives are logically equivalent and should therefore be identified with a single object (see Section~\ref{subsection:reference-orientation}).
+Topologically, this identification of preference cycles corresponded to the identification of subspaces in a topological model, with an orientation-reversing twist.
+The orientation-reversing twist accounts for the opposite direction that alternatives are lexicographically referenced in each of the two possible preference cycles, i.e., $1 \prec 2 \prec 3 \prec 1$ vs. $3 \prec 2 \prec 1 \prec 3$.
+No such identification applies to valid preference cycles.